 World Film History to 1945

-This course surveys the history of world film from cinema’s precursors to 1945.
-We will develop methods for analyzing film while examining the growth of film as an art, an industry, and a political instrument.
-The course begins with the emergence of film technology and early film audiences.
-We will then look at the rise of narrative film and the birth of Hollywood before turning to a number of national film industries that flourished after World War I, including French, Italian, Soviet, German, Japanese, Chinese, and Indian film.
-Along the way, we will look at different genres and topics including African-American independent film during the silent era, animation, ethnographic and documentary film, censorship, and the coming of sound.
-We conclude with the transformation of several film industries into propaganda tools during World War II (including the Nazi, Soviet, and US film industries).
+This course surveys the history of world film from cinema's precursors to 1945.
+We will develop methods for analyzing film while examining the growth of film as an art, an industry, a technology, and a political instrument.
+Topics include the emergence of film technology and early film audiences, the rise of narrative film and birth of Hollywood, national film industries and movements, African-American independent film, the emergence of the genre film (the western, film noir, and romantic comedies), ethnographic and documentary film, animated films, censorship, the MPPDA and Hays Code, and the introduction of sound.
+We will conclude with the transformation of several film industries into propaganda tools during World War II (including the Nazi, Soviet, and US film industries).
+In addition to contemporary theories that investigate the development of cinema and visual culture during the first half of the 20th century, we will read key texts that contributed to the emergence of film theory.
 There are no prerequisites.
-Requirements include a short essay, a research project, a midterm, and a final.
-Fulfills the Arts and Letters Sector (All Classes).
+Students are required to attend screenings or watch films on their own.